off-by-some/contrakit/docs/paper/definitions/2_proposition_product_structure.md

 # Product Structure

 Behaviors from independent systems can be combined through a **tensor product** operation.
-Think of it like combining separate surveys about different topics - the joint behavior is just the product of the individual probabilities.
+Think of it like combining separate surveys about different topics—the joint behavior is just the product of the individual probabilities.

+Put differently—this captures independence.

 ## Definition and Properties